+They are envious.
 In theory, an exceptional new junior or senior colleague should be an attractive prospect to faculty members in any department.
 In practice, academics, as much as anyone, are prone to being envious and resentful of a new luminary's achievements.
 The simplest way to avoid being reminded daily of their own inadequacy is sabotage, instigating a vote against the newcomer, using other reasons and rationales, of course, besides "I just don't want somebody that good around here."

+They don't want the competition.
 Faculty members voting on your candidacy may see their unit as a zero-sum equation.
 Hiring you is a threat to them because they perceive that you will require disproportionate resources and thus nibble at their slices of the departmental pie.

 Indeed, you frighten people who assume that your strong publishing record would raise the bar for their future tenure, promotion, and annual reports.
 Looking at you, they wonder whether their department head would one day say to them, "Why can't you be more like her?"

+They doubt you will stay.
 Members of the department may be so impressed by you that they wonder why you have chosen their college, which they realistically may not think of as the best.
 They assume that, if hired, you would not hang around for long, that their home would just be a waystation on your voyage to glory at some higher-ranked institution.

+They don't think you will work well with them.
 The hiring faculty may take your glowing record as a sign that you would be unlikely to be a true colleague.
 Would you, for example, be on the campus consistently, or would you spend all your time traveling, giving lectures, or going off on grant projects?
 Would you take up the grunt work of academe -- the committee work, the intro and skills classes that everyone is supposed to share -- or would you dump those duties on your lesser colleagues?

+You have already made enemies there.
 Because of your extensive writing or accomplishments in your discipline, you have consequently made enemies, people whose theories you have challenged or whose work you have criticized.

 Perhaps you have gotten in ideological fights with other scholars?
 Or administrative squabbles in national organizations in the field?